markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2015-01-11-Things a collaborative developer needs to remember.md

 ### 1. Only check in code that builds/runs

  This one is fairly obvious; no one wants to check out broken code.
-If possible, I checkout the code to a new location on the file system and check it builds/runs...which leads me onto the next point
+If possible, I checkout the code to a new location on the file system and check it builds/runs...which leads me onto the next point.

 ### 2. Do not use absolute paths